OathWall

 Copy your credentials

 Save the client.
 Your Client ID and Client Secret are shown in the client detail page.
-Copy both to the Oathwall dashboard.

 Twitch